Young hedgehog ascends my boot. Near the Wairepo Arm of Lake Ruataniwha, Mackenzie Basin, Canterbury, South Island.

 • These are a replacement for Ororo Twin Cities heated gloves, which I stopped using for two reasons.
 First, they comprised separate inner and outer pairs, and the inner wasn’t washable.
 Second, they sometimes turned on by themselves while in my backpack.

-Gear for Australia
+Gear for buggy environments

-• Sea to Summit Nano bug net
+• worst case, e.g. parts of Australia: Sea to Summit Nano bug net

 NZ shops I’ve used the most - all but one found in Newmarket, Auckland